rokath/trice/docs/TriceUserGuide.md

 void trice0_test() {
     Trice0( iD(2740), "OK"); // ok, iD is added
     Trice( InvalidUse ); // no warning or error
-    Trice( "OK", Variable ); // id is not added / updated }
+    Trice( "OK", Variable ); // id is not added / inserted }
 ```